Teaching Artist Rosters

 Visual Arts

-(Includes, but is not limited to, painting, sculpture, clay, printing, photography, mixed media, installations, digital graphics, cartooning, drawing) Submit digital images of 20 separate works.
+(Includes, but is not limited to, painting, sculpture, clay, printing, photography, mixed media, installations, digital graphics, cartooning, drawing) Please submit digital images of 20 separate works.
 Detail images of larger works are acceptable, but do not submit more than two or three views of the same work (detail prints/images do not count as part of the original 20).
 When appropriate, indicate the actual size of the work within the image.
 (For example, place a penny or pencil next to the work to visually show the size.)
 Collaborative work needs to be clearly explained as to the artist’s specific role in the work.
 In addition to the prints/images/original works, artists may include catalogs and raissonnés of their work, but these do not substitute for the required 20 pieces.

 Multi-discipline